UCL/research-computing-with-cpp/session10/07exercise4.md

 title: Exercise 4 - MapReduce
 ---

-## Exercise 4: Map/Reduce
+## Exercise 4: MapReduce

-### The 'Hello World' of Map/Reduce
+### The 'Hello World' of MapReduce

-In this example, we'll demonstrate how the map and reduce functions can be applied on our local machines to count the number of times each word appears in a book.
+In this example, we will demonstrate how the map and reduce functions can be applied on our local machines to count the number of times each word appears in a book.

 ### Choose a book

-We will be using a book of your choice for the exercise:
+Find a good book on Project Gutenberg, and download it:
 [http://www.gutenberg.org/browse/scores/top](http://www.gutenberg.org/browse/scores/top)

 ``` bash